 The main difference is the audience who drives this new engagement.
 While referral incentives call upon existing customers to entice their friends, family, and contacts to purchase your product or service, affiliate marketing campaigns rely on third-party activity.

-This third-party comes in the form of brand advocates who are paid a fee to drum up business for you.
-Normally, the brand advocate will be paid in commission, which comes from a percentage of each sale they directly motivate.
+They’re often paid in commission, which comes from a percentage of each sale they directly motivate.
 This commission is something that can be agreed upon between you and any affiliate you deploy.
 Yep, this is how influencers make money!

 Although it is a different form of marketing from referral incentives, the fees attached to any affiliate campaign you run will also be classed as an allowable expense.